canonical-web-and-design/practices/workflow/UX-and-design-proposals.md

 Motivations behind creating this practice: time zones, semantic gap, hard to categorise the feedback, need a way to receive feedback that we can work with and understand the motivation behind the feedback.

-### Start your comment with:
+### Start your comment with

 **1. “+1” or “I like…”**
-The purpose is to highlight what is agreed or what fits the requirements.
+- The purpose is to highlight what is agreed or what fits the requirements.

 - For components that you like and that we should keep it.
 - Good to go, agreed and signed off (in relation to the context the comment is on)